|

 eat raw spinach often, but raw kalo, never.
 Cooked kalo is one

-of my favorite foods, both leaves and corms.
+of my favorite foods, both leaves and tubers.
 Poi is the

-mashed corm and is delicious in my mind.
+mashed tuber and is delicious in my mind.
 It has been compared to

 library paste but some luaus cut their poi with flour and it